GSA/fedramp-automation/docs/content/guides/2-working-with-oscal-files.md

 ---
-title: Working with OSCAL Files
+title: Key OSCAL Concepts
-section: /general/
-toc:
-  enabled: true
-weight: 101
+weight: 20
 ---

+# Working with OSCAL Files

 This section covers several important concepts and details that apply to OSCAL-based FedRAMP files.